 “Are we selling a brand to individuals?
 Or a commodity to the masses?”

 We are all online, figuring stuff out for ourselves.
-We have Grandmothers chatting on Facebook and we have 15 year old’s knitting socks.
+These days, there are Grandmothers chatting on Facebook and we also have 15 year olds knitting socks.
 We are all individuals.
-(Proof can be found through our own social media channels).
+Proof can be found through our own social media channels.
 We all want to be seen for our own beliefs, values, skills and accomplishments.
-And yes, our purchasing decisions are a huge part of who we are.
+As a result: yes, our purchasing decisions are a huge part of who we are.

 Every business owner must realize that people are not buying their product or service.
 They are buying a reflection of who they are.